Lady Gaga discography

-The American singer Lady Gaga has released six solo studio albums, two collaborative studio albums, four film soundtracks, three remix albums, two box sets, four extended plays (EPs), two live albums, 42 singles (including four as a featured artist), and 16 promotional singles.
+American singer Lady Gaga has released six solo studio albums, two collaborative studio albums, four film soundtracks, three remix albums, two box sets, four extended plays (EPs), three live albums, 42 singles (including four as a featured artist), and 16 promotional singles.
 Gaga made her debut in August 2008 with the studio album The Fame, which peaked at number two in the United States, where it was subsequently certified triple Platinum, while topping the charts in Austria, Canada, Germany, Switzerland, and the United Kingdom.
 Its first two singles, "Just Dance" and "Poker Face", reached number one in Australia, Canada, the United Kingdom, and the United States, and for the latter, becoming the world's biggest single of the 2009 calendar year.
 The album spawned three more singles: "Eh, Eh (Nothing Else I Can Say)", "LoveGame" and "Paparazzi".
 The latter reached the top ten in many countries worldwide, and number one in Germany.

 Gaga later released The Fame Monster in November 2009, as a deluxe edition or reissue of The Fame, which was ultimately released also as a standalone EP.
 It reached number one in Australia, New Zealand, and the United Kingdom, as well as number five in the United States, where it was certified Platinum.
 Its lead single, "Bad Romance", became an international hit and reached number one in twelve countries while topping at number two in the United States.
 Subsequent singles, "Telephone" and "Alejandro", were top ten hits in many countries.
 Consisting of various remixes of songs from both The Fame and The Fame Monster, Gaga's first compilation album The Remix was released in 2010.
 It peaked at number six in the United States while reaching the top five in Canada and the United Kingdom.
 The remix album has sold 500,000 copies worldwide, therefore making it one of the best-selling remix albums of all time.

 The singer's second studio album, Born This Way, was released in May 2011 and reached the number-one spot in the United States along with twenty other countries.
 Its eponymous lead single was an international success, peaking at number one in nineteen countries including the United States, where it became her third number-one single.
 The other singles from the album were "Judas", "The Edge of Glory", "You and I", "Marry the Night", and "Bloody Mary".
 Gaga's third studio album, Artpop, was released in November 2013 and includes the singles "Applause" and "Do What U Want".
 In September 2014, Gaga and Tony Bennett released the collaborative album Cheek to Cheek, which debuted at number one in the US, becoming Gaga's third consecutive number one album.
 Her fifth album, Joanne, was released in October 2016.
 Its lead single, "Perfect Illusion", debuted at number one in France, while second single "Million Reasons" reached number four in the United States.
 When Joanne reached number one in the United States, Gaga became the first woman to have four number one albums in the nation during the 2010s.